paulhibbitts/docsify-sidebar-expand-collapse/README.md

 - Visible focus indicators

 ## Known Issues
-- **Accordion mode with auto-generated sidebars**: When navigating to pages where Docsify auto-generates sidebar content from page headers, sections may require a second click to remain open.
-To avoid this behavior, set `accordion: false` in the configuration.
+- **Auto-generated sidebars**: When Docsify auto-generates sidebar content from page headers, manually opened sections may require a second click to open after navigation.
+For best results, explicitly define all sidebar sections in your `_sidebar.md` file.

 ## Credits
 Original concept by [@Wsine](https://github.com/Wsine)